This content applies to England only.

 You have to pay the rent that you agreed with your landlord.
 If you do not pay your rent the landlord can take court action to evict you.
 If you pay rent weekly your landlord must provide a rent book.

 Regulated tenants are entitled to fair rents.
-A fair rent is an amount of rent that a rent officer or rent assessment committee sets as the maximum that your landlord can charge.
+A fair rent is an amount of rent that a rent officer or a tribunal for rent disputes sets as the maximum that your landlord can charge.

 If you don't already have a fair rent registered you or your landlord can apply to the rent service to get one registered.
 If there is a fair rent registered on the property your landlord is only allowed to charge that amount.